-- 8.1 The Data Subjects are those natural persons about whom the practice retains information. - 8.2 Ultimate accountability for all decisions made relating to Data Protection lies with the Practice Board. - 8.3 The Practice Board are responsible for ensuring that sufficient resources are provided to support the requirements of this policy as well as making strategic level decisions which impact on how the practice carries out its obligations under the legislation.
-The Practice Manager is responsible for monitoring compliance and taking any necessary corrective action. - 8.4 The Practice Board monitors, oversees, reports and makes decisions on all strategic level DP issues. - 8.5 The Senior Information Risk Officer (SIRO) has the delegated responsibility for the day-to-day risk management and acceptance for the practice. - 8.6 The Caldicott Guardian has the statutory responsibility to ensure that patient data is used and shared appropriately, and with monitoring compliance with the Caldicott Guidelines. - 8.7 The Practice Manager has the role of handling requests for data (Subject Access Requests, Freedom of Information Requests, etc.) and complaints about the use of data.
-The Practice Manager will also maintain and provide reporting to the Practice Board on these issues. - 8.8 The Data Protection Officer (DPO) will provide advice and guidance in on legal compliance and best practice.
+8.1 The Data Subjects are those natural persons about whom the practice retains information.

+8.2 Ultimate accountability for all decisions made relating to Data Protection lies with the Practice Board.

+8.3 The Practice Board are responsible for ensuring that sufficient resources are provided to support the requirements of this policy as well as making strategic level decisions which impact on how the practice carries out its obligations under the legislation.
+The Practice Manager is responsible for monitoring compliance and taking any necessary corrective action.

+8.4 The Practice Board monitors, oversees, reports and makes decisions on all strategic level DP issues.

+8.5 The Practice Manager has the role of handling requests for data (Subject Access Requests, Freedom of Information Requests, etc.) and complaints about the use of data.
+The Practice Manager will also maintain and provide reporting to the Practice Board on these issues.

+8.6 The Data Protection Officer (DPO) will provide advice and guidance in on legal compliance and best practice.
 Advice of the DPO must be sought for all new or changed data uses; this advice must be formally recorded and if not followed, this fact must also be recorded.
 The DPO acts as the liaison between the ICO and the practice, as well as the public and the practice if required.
-The DPO also acts as independent reviewer/advisor on complaints and provides a lead for raising awareness of Data Protection issues. - 8.9 The Practice Workforce (permanent/fixed-term staff, temporary staff, volunteers) have a responsibility to ensure that they have sufficient awareness of the data protection law so that they are able to comply with the requirements of the law.
+The DPO also acts as independent reviewer/advisor on complaints and provides a lead for raising awareness of Data Protection issues.

+8.7 The Practice Workforce (permanent/fixed-term staff, temporary staff, volunteers) have a responsibility to ensure that they have sufficient awareness of the data protection law so that they are able to comply with the requirements of the law.